Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/01_Ten_Principles_Of_Economics/6_Markets_Are_Usually_Good_At_Organizing_Economic_Activity.md

-#Principle 6: Markets Are Usually Good At Organizing Economic Activity
+# Principle 6: Markets Are Usually Good At Organizing Economic Activity

-In a **Market Economy** the decisions of a centrral power are replaced by the decisions of millions of firms and households
+In a **Market Economy** the decisions of a central power are replaced by the decisions of millions of firms and households

 Firms decide what to make and who to hire